Advanced usage

 end

-takes in a vector of censoring levels $\boldsymbol{c}$ of the same length as $\boldsymbol{Z}_i$, and sets censored values to $\zeta_1=\dots=\zeta_m=\zeta$.
-In this way, the censoring mechanism and augmentation values, $\boldsymbol{\zeta}$, do not vary with the model parameter values or with the replicate index.
+The following helper function implements a simple version of the general censoring framework described above, based on a vector of censoring levels $\boldsymbol{c}$ and with $\boldsymbol{v}$ fixed to a constant such that the censoring mechanism and augmentation values do not vary with the model parameter values or with the replicate index.

 end